DataSeer/dataseer-web/doc/API/DOCUMENTS.md

 ## Description

-This route get the ASAP Graphics (HTML format).
+This route get the ASAP Graphics (HTML format or image).

 ## Role required